arduano/simdeez/README.md

 - simdeez runtime-selected path
 - forced backend variants (`scalar`, `sse2`, `sse41`, `avx2`, and `avx512` when available on host)

-Current expectation: `log2_u35` and `exp2_u35` should show clear speedups on SIMD-capable backends (notably AVX2 on x86 hosts), `sin_u35`/`cos_u35`/`tan_u35` should now also show meaningful SIMD wins on realistic finite ranges, while `ln_u35`/`exp_u35` remain scalar-reference quality-first baselines.
-Use these benches to validate both performance and dispatch behavior as new kernels/overrides are added.
+Current expectation: `log2_u35` and `exp2_u35` should show clear speedups on SIMD-capable backends, the revived `f64` log/exp and much of the inverse-trig and hyperbolic surface should remain worthwhile on the runtime-selected path, and the documented scalar-reference holdouts should continue to prefer correctness-first defaults until new evidence justifies another rescue pass.
+Use these benches to validate both performance and dispatch behavior as kernels and overrides evolve.

 # Compared to packed_simd